iotaledger/wallet.rs/README.md

 ## Joining the discussion

-If you want to get involved in discussions about this library, or you're looking for support, go to the #new-wallet-discussion channel on [Discord](https://discord.iota.org).
+If you want to get involved in discussions about this library, or you're looking for support, go to the #clients-discussion channel on [Discord](https://discord.iota.org).